 Based in Toronto, Canada, Lorie is the manager for Dymon Wine Cellar a new state-of-the-art wine cellar and lounge opening Fall 2019.
 She was previously the head Sommelier for TOCA, the signature restaurant at the highly acclaimed Ritz Carlton Hotel for the past 5 years.
 She has also developed award-winning wine lists for restaurants like The Lakeview in Toronto and Touro Brazilian Steakhouse in Richmond Hill.
 A Niagara native who is currently working towards her Master Sommelier designation in the US.

 Adam, Ontario born and raised, is focused on advancing Niagara’s winemaking reputation.
-After graduating from the Winery and Viticulture program at Niagara College, he developed his art at leading wineries along the Niagara Escarpment.
-Adam then accepted opportunities both in British Columbia and Australia.
-Returning home he took charge at the new Two Sisters Vineyards, specializing in ultra-premium estate red Bordeaux varieties, the vision of the co-proprietors.
-Adam believes in allowing the vineyard to take the lead.
-He is enamored by the extended growing season of the Niagara River appellation as well as the diversity of other varieties from the region’s best growers.
-With an intense focus and attention to detail, his wines have garnered numerous accolades and awards at Canadian and international competitions.
+After graduating from the Winery and Viticulture program at Niagara College, he developed his art at leading wineries along the Niagara Escarpment before working in British Columbia and Australia.
+Returning home he took charge of the cellars at Two Sisters Vineyards, specializing in ultra-premium estate red Bordeaux varieties.

 Rob Power • Winemaker • Sommelier • Educator Rob worked for 10 years as a sommelier in Toronto before moving to Niagara with his wife to study at Brock University's Cool Climate Oenology and Viticulture Institute (CCOVI).
 After graduation, he immediately joined Creekside as assistant winemaker, becoming head winemaker shortly thereafter.
 Voted Winemaker of the Year in 2008, Rob also teaches WSET courses at Brock University.